gofynd/fdk-client-javascript/documentation/APPLICATION.md

 #### getFollowIds
-Get the Ids of followed product, brand and collection.
+Get the IDs of followed products, brands and collections.

 ```javascript
 // Promise